Esty Schachter

 Waiting for a Sign explores sibling bonds, friendship and grief, while also providing a window into Deaf culture.
 After her first job at the Massachusetts State Association of the Deaf in Boston, Esty became a counselor.
 She has worked extensively with Deaf children in various school and clinical settings.

-Short Bio: Esty Schachter’s books for middle-grade readers include Anya’s Echoes (Fithian Press), Waiting for a Sign (Lewis Court Press) and Pickled Watermelon (Kar-Ben/Lerner).
-She is a clinical social worker, a book reviewer for Ithaca Child and an assistant librarian in an elementary school.
+Short Bio: Esty Schachter’s books for middle-grade readers include Anya’s Echoes, Waiting for a Sign, and Pickled Watermelon (Kar-Ben/Lerner).
+She is also a clinical social worker and children's book reviewer for Ithaca Child.
 Esty’s poems and essays have appeared in Mothering, Margie, the Ithaca Journal, Sing, Heavenly Muse and other journals.
-She and her family divide their time between Ithaca, New York and their new home in Boston, MA.
+She and her family divide their time between Ithaca, New York and Boston, MA.
 And yes, Esty is her full name!
-(She’s named after her great-grandmother Esther.)

 Videos